minershive/hiveon-kb/troubleshooting/drive.md

 ---
 title: Drives
+meta_description: When to use flash drives?
+What are there disadvantages?
+We will answer these questions.
 ---

 When to use flash drives?
 Firstly when you want to test.
 This is easy, you just grab one you have and in a dozen of minutes you can plug it in and test Hive without ruining your current Windows, for example.
 Any flash will work, USB 3.0 is not required.
 It’s just a matter of boot speed.
 Then if you are happy with it you can leave it as it is.